shionkim/CPS-Demo/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/NFDI4Culture/CPS-Demo?quickstart=1)

-Codespace is GitHub's virtual machine service - with 60 hours and 15GB per month on their free plan.
+Codespace is GitHub's virtual machine service - with 60 hours and 15 GB per month on their free plan.
 With the link above you can run this demo in the browser.
-Codespaces are being used so that time cosuming local installs are avoided.
+Codespaces are being used so that time consuming local installs are avoided.
 The Codespace instance is your own virtual machine from which you can push commits back to a repository and will maintain its state on closing.
 See your codespaces [here](https://github.com/codespaces) and read support docs [here](https://docs.github.com/en/codespaces).

 The Codespace provided comes preconfigured for Jupyter Notebooks, Quarto, Python, and all the requirements needed.

-## Codespace user instuctions:
+## Codespace user instructions:

 Codespace provided a standard VSCode IDE app in the browser.
 As its a personal virtual VSCode IDE you can save work, and to push to Git you need to carry out usual Git workflows.

 ### Three step process

 1. **Run Codespace** First time use: Select create new codespace.
 Second time use: Select resume codespace.
-2. **Run Notebooks** First time running a Notebook you will be promopted to choose a Jupyter environment: Choose Python, select recommended.
+2. **Run Notebooks** First time running a Notebook you will be prompted to choose a Jupyter environment: Choose Python, select recommended.
 Once selected your runtime environment will save settings.
 3. **Terminal: quarto preview, quarto render** Then the workflow is the standard workflow; Run Notebooks; save Notebooks; run Quarto commands in the Terminal - quarto help, quarto check, quarto preview, quarto render; then carry out any Git workflow as needed.

-Note: Codespaces are peristent and the last saved state will be present on resume.
+Note: Codespaces are persistent and the last saved state will be present on resume.

 To close or start Codespaces.
-Close Codespace from far bottom left Codesapce panel - you will be given options in command menu top, for stopping.
-To start Codespace go to the repo button or visit to start and siop any codeapce you have: https://github.com/codespaces
+Close Codespace from the far bottom left Codespace panel - you will be given options in the command menu top, for stopping.
+To start Codespace go to the repo button or visit to start and stop any Codespace you have: https://github.com/codespaces

 ---